ebardsley/oauth2_proxy/README.md

   -htpasswd-file="": additionally authenticate against a htpasswd file.
 Entries must be created with "htpasswd -s" for SHA encryption
-  -http-address="127.0.0.1:4180": [http://]<addr>:<port> or unix://<path> to listen on for HTTP clients -https-address=":443": <addr>:<port> to listen on for HTTPS clients -login-url="": Authentication endpoint -pass-access-token=false: pass OAuth access_token to upstream via X-Forwarded-Access-Token header -pass-basic-auth=true: pass HTTP Basic Auth, X-Forwarded-User and X-Forwarded-Email information to upstream
+  -http-address="127.0.0.1:4180": [http://]<addr>:<port> or unix://<path> to listen on for HTTP clients -https-address=":443": <addr>:<port> to listen on for HTTPS clients -just-redirect=false: redirect directly to the OAuth start page instead of showing a form and button -login-url="": Authentication endpoint -pass-access-token=false: pass OAuth access_token to upstream via X-Forwarded-Access-Token header -pass-basic-auth=true: pass HTTP Basic Auth, X-Forwarded-User and X-Forwarded-Email information to upstream